Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: On Observing VBF

-Second, with ggF the leading process, one needs a \emph{data-based} measurement of \emph{\emph{both}} VBF production as well as ggF production with similar tag jets.
-The current VBF measurement relies on Monte-Carlo estimates for the latter, and \emph{de facto} subtracting it~\cite{mired}.
-It is not clear at present whether signal events are not really arising from ggF plus jets.
-Reduced resolution in the forward direction gives rise to further concerns.
-Third, the prominence of ``Higgs boson'' discovery means bias necessarily seeps into the analyses, especially after late 2013.
-And there is no good way to combine potential bias~\cite{bias}.
-Finally, the $5\sigma$ claim has the connotation that \emph{observation} is attained.
+Third, the prominence of ``Higgs boson'' discovery means bias necessarily seeps into the analyses, especially after the 2013 Nobel prize.
+But there is no good way to combine potential biases~\cite{bias}.
+Finally, the $5\sigma$ claim has the connotation that \emph{observation} is achieved.
 But identifying the true source of EWSB is too important an issue to not keep the highest standards.

-We conclude that one should await verdict on VBF from the much larger dataset that is already starting to arrive at LHC Run 2.
-Note that, despite some hints for $t\bar tH$ production in both Run 1~\cite{H-combo} and 13 TeV data~\cite{ICHEP2016}, they are less significant.
+We advocate that one should await verdict on VBF from the much larger dataset that is already two-thirds its way through at LHC Run 2.
+Note that, despite some hints for $t\bar tH$ production in both Run 1~\cite{H-combo} and early 13 TeV data~\cite{ICHEP2016}, they are less significant.
+We turn to a brief survey of currently available Run 2 results in Sec.~V.

 In view of Anderson's challenge, we take the 125 GeV boson as an emergent dilaton, and turn to recount how a new sequential quark doublet $Q$ could self-generate $m_Q$ by its ultrastrong Yukawa coupling.
-This dynamical EWSB mechanism may \emph{allow} a dilaton to emerge, but does not quite explain it.
+This dynamical EWSB mechanism \emph{may allow} a dilaton to emerge, but does not quite explain it.

-The four generation (4G) model was supposedly ``eliminated by the Higgs discovery''~\cite{Stone:2012yr}, because adding $t^\prime$, $b^\prime$ to $t$ in the triangle loop for $ggH$ coupling would enhance the amplitude by $\sim 3$, hence the cross section by 9, which is not observed~\cite{Higgs2012}.
-But, there is {nothing really wrong} with 4G quarks, \emph{except} {this ``Higgs'' cross section}, which could in fact be that of a dilaton, as we have just stressed.
-As already commented, $c_g \sim 3$, compensated by $v/f \sim 1/3$, also gives $I \sim 1$ in Eqs.~(1) and (2).
+The four generation (4G) model was supposedly ``killed by the Higgs discovery''~\cite{Stone:2012yr}, because adding $t^\prime$, $b^\prime$ to $t$ in the triangle loop for $ggH$ coupling would enhance the amplitude by $\sim 3$, hence the cross section by 9, which is not observed~\cite{Higgs2012}.
+But, there is {nothing really wrong} with 4G quarks, \emph{except} {this ``Higgs'' cross section}, which could be for a dilaton, as we have just stressed.
+As already commented, $c_g \gtrsim 3$, compensated by $v/f \sim 1/3$, with appropriate $c_\gamma$, also gives $\mu_{ZZ^*} \sim 1$ and $\mu_{\gamma\gamma}\gtrsim 1$.